astropy/astropy/docs/development/releasing.rst

      numbering scheme (``x.yb#`` or ``x.y.zrc#``), as it will ensure the release is ordered "before" the main release by various automated tools, and also tells PyPI that this is a "pre-release".
+   * Do *not* do the step of adding ``.dev`` in the "back to development" stage.
+     If an RC goes well, there's no need for a "dev" stage, as the same version will be released with only minor doc updates, and strings like "x.yrcz.dev" confuse some version number parsing tools.
-   * Do not do step #21 or later, as those are tasks for an actual release.
+   * Do not do step #22 or later, as those are tasks for an actual release.

 Performing a Feature Freeze/Branching new Major Versions